Apollo Moon Landing Hoax Accusations

 Much third-party evidence for the landings exists, and detailed rebuttals to the hoax claims have been made.
 Since the late 2000s, high-definition photos taken by the Lunar Reconnaissance Orbiter (LRO) of the Apollo landing sites have captured the Lunar Module descent stages and the tracks left by the astronauts.
 In 2012, images were released showing five of the six Apollo missions' American flags erected on the Moon still standing.
 The exception is that of Apollo 11, which has lain on the lunar surface since being blown over by the Lunar Module Ascent Propulsion System.

-Despite the fact that they are demonstrably false and universally regarded as pseudoscience, opinion polls taken in various locations between 1994 and 2009 have shown that between 6% and 20% of Americans, 25% of Britons, and 28% of Russians surveyed believe that the crewed landings were faked.
+Reputable experts in science and astronomy regard the claims as pseudoscience and demonstrably false.
+Opinion polls taken in various locations between 1994 and 2009 have shown that between 6% and 20% of Americans, 25% of Britons, and 28% of Russians surveyed believe that the crewed landings were faked.
 Even as late as 2001, the Fox television network documentary Conspiracy Theory: Did We Land on the Moon? claimed NASA faked the first landing in 1969 to win the Space Race.

 Origins